-The present situation in the global iron & steel sector looks bleak and the future does not look bright, atleast for next two or three years !
+The present situation in the global iron & steel sector looks bleak and the future does not look bright, at least for next two or three years !

 As we all know, the biggest influencing factor on steel industry fortunes is China.
 It produces around 700 MT per year, consumes around 600 MT and exports around 100 MT.
 This export figure is more than (or about to be) the production figure of any other country in the world.
 In last one or two years China’s economic wheel has slowed down and the Chinese steel sector has started feeling the pinch.
-The process of shutting down unviable and technologically backward facilities is going on but the economic slowdown seems to be faster.
+The process of shutting down nonviable and technologically backward facilities is going on but the economic slowdown seems to be faster.
 This is the reason Chinese exports are continuously rising and this is causing a big concern to the steel sector in all corners of the globe !
 Yes, some countries have already imposed anti dumping duties on Chinese material but this cannot be a long term solution.

-India’s story is slightly different.
+Russia’s story is slightly different.
 It has undergone a very bad phase in last 2/3 years.
-Many mega projects were haulted and the industry was practically standstill.
+Many mega projects were halted and the industry was practically standstill.
 The steel sector further suffered due to non-availability of vital raw materials like iron ore and coal.
 The new government, which came in power mid of last year, promised an economic turnaround.

 In real terms the fortune of steel industry lies outside the industry.
 On one hand, it depends on steel consumption which in turn depends on general economy and on the other hand it also depends on the status of mining sector.
 One can only hope that in coming months, these two factor will become favorable to the growth of steel industry.